KjellConnelly/react-native-musicplayercontroller/README.md

-## react-native-musicplayercontroller
+# react-native-musicplayercontroller

-This is my first public repo, and I'm still in the process of setting this repo up to work with the current project I'm working on, and for others.
-So bare with me.
-Oh, and don't bother installing yet.
-It's not ready for anything yet.

-### (*When Done*) Description
-This module is being created so React-Native (and React-Native for Web) users can easily ask their users to select a song from their Library. iOS will access their Music Library for songs/playlists that are currently on their device (not in the Cloud) using MPMusicPlayerController.
-This is the basis for the other Android and Web versions which I will try to mimic as closely as possible.
+This module is being created so React-Native (and React-Native for Web) users can easily ask their users to select a song from their Library, and have some playback options, even between sessions. iOS will access their Music Library for songs/playlists that are currently on their device (not in the Cloud) using ```MPMediaPickerController```, and playback will be with ```[MPMusicPlayerController applicationMusicPlayer]``` This is the basis for the other Android and Web versions which I will try to mimic as closely as possible.

 I expect you to be able to call the presentViewController method once, then the native code handle the rest until a callback is called to Javascript which will return various metadata, as well as a way to play the music.

+## Current State
+Right now, this works decently for iOS only.
+Will probably be adding some more functionality as I integrate it with my own projects.
+Please feel free to request features, as I would like this to work for more than just myself.

+Web version will be next after fully integrating the iOS version with my own current project.
+Web because I am so-so in web technologies.

+Finally, Android will be last, and will probably take a long time since my Android experience is very, very limited.
+Would love help from others.

 ## Install
 ```